 I don't know what it was like for the other interns, but it was fun for me.
 I'm grateful at how well my fellow artists treated me.
 I know I was the young intern, but they made me feel like just another artist on the team.
-They were accepting, and they were always willing to help.What were your specific contributions to PlanetSide 2, and how do they incorporate your philosophy on design?
+They were accepting, and they were always willing to help.

 I contributed 2-D and 3-D concept design for future in-game assets to be modeled by the 3-D artists, hopefully coming soon.
 My job was to create new designs for PlanetSide 2, offering refreshing designs within the PlanetSide 2 aesthetics.

 The G.I.R.L.
 Scholarship was established to encourage women to pursue careers in gaming.
 How do you feel about the current state of the industry for female developers?

 I think as more women become real core gamers, we'll get more women in the industry.
 Currently, I think the industry is slowly but surely becoming more gender-diverse, but it is still somewhat conservative in overall structure.
 There were a handful of women on the PlanetSide 2 team, but there was still room for more.
 Still, when I was on the team, I wasn't seen as a "female worker" but rather just as another gamer on the team.
 The industry is definitely changing.

 What is your ideal career in the industry?
 Where are you headed next?

 My goal is to become a senior concept artist.
-I would love to work on AAA games because I think those games are the coolest to work on and I imagine that I'd also have cool coworkers.What is one game you wish you had the opportunity to work on!
+I would love to work on AAA games because I think those games are the coolest to work on and I imagine that I'd also have cool coworkers.

+There are so many games I wish I had the opportunity to work on!
 I can name a game for every year.
 But out of all of them, I would say the Metal Gear Solid series.
 It's a beautiful franchise immersed with a unique aesthetic that has always been an inspiration to my art.
 And I know I would be working with a fantastic group of artists and developers on the next installment of a series that was a heavy influence since my early childhood.
 But that having been said: Deus Ex: Human Revolution, Warframe, Destiny, Gears of War, Halo, Uncharted, Assassin's Creed, Killzone, Crysis, Last of Us... let's be honest, an opportunity to work on any of those games would have been fantastic too.

 When readers want the scoop on a launch or a patch (or even a brewing fiasco), Massively goes right to the source to interview industry insiders themselves.
 Be they John Smedley or Chris Roberts or anyone in between, we ask the hard questions.
 Of course, whether they tell us the truth or not is up to them!